iluwatar/java-design-patterns/audit-log/README.md

 ## Applicability

 Use the Audit Log pattern when
-* You want simple Temporality
+* You want to track changes to temporal properties in your implementation

 ## Tutorials